MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/download-email-chat-transcripts.md

 Customers can choose to download and email a copy of their chat transcript conversation from the chat window:

-- **Download the chat transcript**: Select the download icon at the bottom of the chat screen.
+- **Download the chat transcript:** Select the download icon at the bottom of the chat screen.

     > [!div class=mx-imgBorder]
     > ![Download chat transcript](media/oc-chat-transcript-download.png "Download chat transcript")

-- **Email the chat transcript**: Select the email icon at the bottom of the chat screen.
+- **Email the chat transcript:** Select the email icon at the bottom of the chat screen.

     1. Enter email address in pop-up window.